intika/Librefox/README.md

 **lockPref** : Locked preference can not be changed on firefox, nor by extensions, can only be changed here

-**Section** : Description of the settings section separated by "----"
+**Section** : Description of the settings section separated by ">>>..."

+**Defaulting VS Enforcing** : Default settings value are changed in `local-settings.js` and enforced settings are changed in `mozilla.cfg`, defaulted setting can be changed by the user in the browser while enforced settings are locked and can not be changed

 Building and packaging :
 ------------------------